top of page

 This tour is only offered at 6PM.

 The hike to Baring Falls is a very easy one and it's only 2-3 minutes from the boat dock.
 You'll be given 15 minutes to walk to the falls and take some photos before you must return to the boat dock to take the rest of the trip.
+The distance of the trail is 0.2 miles roundtrip.

 Several boat tours are available in Glacier Natl.
 Park but this is one of the most popular ones.

-Dinner: Enjoy a meal at the Ptarmigan Dining Room or the Swiss Lounge in Many Glacier.
+Evening: Enjoy a meal at the Ptarmigan Dining Room or the Swiss Lounge in Many Glacier.
 Both are located in the Many Glacier Hotel.

 None of the restaurants in Glacier Park take reservations and to get into Ptarmigan you're likely going to have a very long wait unless you line up at the door at 5 pm when it opens.
 Prices are also more expensive and service slower.